 The Central District's overassessment pattern is gentrification-projection lag.
 Sale prices climbed dramatically through 2022, and the model continues to project that trajectory forward; actual 2024 and 2025 sales have softened in ways the assessment has not absorbed.

-Recent sales (last 12 months) within a half-mile are the cleanest evidence.
+Recent sales (last 12 months) within a half-mile are strong evidence.
 The neighborhood's small footprint makes the comp set tight, and price-per-square-foot trends are usually clear in the data.

 Central District comps to the eastern edge of Capitol Hill, Madrona (east), and the northern edge of the Mount Baker corridor.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a Central District appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a Central District appeal actually look like?